How to Combat Compassion Fatigue

 1. Prioritize self-care.

-Many caregivers end up neglecting their own health because the weight of caring for someone with dementia can be emotionally and physically exhausting.
+Many caregivers end up neglecting their health because the weight of caring for someone with dementia can be emotionally and physically exhausting.

 2. Express yourself.

 Another option is to spend some time journaling through your daily experiences.
-Reflecting on the day can give you the space to think about what went right and what went wrong.
+Reflecting on the day can give you the space to think about what went right and wrong.
 Were there moments you and your loved one truly enjoyed together?
 Write down those good memories.
 Were there moments you’d have liked to change?
-Think critically about those moments, so you know how to change your reactions in the future.
+Think critically about those moments so you know how to change your reactions in the future.

 3. Ask for help.